ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/submods.cddl}
 ~~~~

-When decoding a submodule claim in a CBOR-formatted EAT, the Claims-Set option will be encoded as a map, the Nested-Token option as a CBOR-tagged object and the Detached-Submodule-Digest as an array.
+When decoding a submodule claim in a CBOR-encoded EAT, the Claims-Set option will be encoded as a map, the Nested-Token option as a CBOR-tagged object and the Detached-Submodule-Digest as an array.

 When decoding a JSON-encoded EAT, a little more work is required because both the Nested-Token and Detached-Submodule-Digest types are arrays.
 To distinguish the nested token from the detached digest, the first element in the array is examined.